 - In addition, the water remains quite cold.
 Due to a specific combination of factors, the water temperature rarely rises above 43F (6C).
 These conditions have aided in creating a truly remarkable location.

 - Though the location of the lake can’t be called particularly remote, the surrounding terrain can be quite rugged.
 As a result of this, the scenic beauty of Lake Kaindy receives relatively few visitors.

 - The most noteworthy aspect of the lake actually involves what lies within the lake.
 Its pristine waters contain a small forest, which has been completely upturned and preserved relatively unchanged.

-Lake Kaindy Physical Characteristics
+Lake Kaindy Physical Description

-Lake Kaindy Formation and Distinctiveness
+Lake Kaindy Location, Formation, and Distinctiveness

 The incredibly mesmerizing Lake Kaindy formed in a remote section of the country of Kazakhstan, located in central Asia.
 More precisely, however, the remarkable site lies about 80 mi (129 km) east of the city of Almaty.
 Quite fortunately for those who deeply appreciate and value Nature, this location coincidentally lies within the borders of the Kolsai Lakes National Park.

 Furthermore, the dazzling body of water also sits at a surprising altitude.
 That’s because the surface of the lake lies at roughly 6,600 ft (2,000 m) above sea level.
 However, the stunning body of water has not always existed.
 This holds true because of the fact that the lake itself formed quite recently, in the year 1911.
 This formation occurred due to the actions of an earthquake.